 However, if the coffee bags were to be left fully-sealed and airtight, whilst this would technically protect those precious coffee beans from the oxygen in the air, it would not protect the bag from self-destructing.
 You may think that sounds a bit far-fetched, but it’s true.
 The beans in the bag are releasing co2, thanks to the roasting process, and this gas would begin to fill up in the bag.
 The build-up of co2 in your bag will cause it to keep expanding constantly until its ruptured and burst which, in the end, would expose your coffee beans to oxygen – what a nightmare!

-The coffee bag vent is an ingenious way of keeping your coffee beans in good shape so that each cup you make tastes as fresh as ever.
+Coffee bags with a valve provides an ingenious way of keeping your coffee beans in good shape so that each cup you make tastes as fresh as ever.

 The good news is that, here at the Real Coffee Bag Co, most of our coffee pouches come with a valve.
 The ones that don’t contain coffee beans that have been de-gassed prior to packaging.
 If you’re looking to buy coffee bags, then why not browse our shop today.
 We’ve got a range of delicious blends and flavours to choose from, all of which are kept fresh and tasty.
 Discover more today…